azuredevcollege/trainingdays/day6/challenges/challenge0.md

 - Docker Machine so you can run Docker Engine commands from Windows terminals
 - Docker Compose for running the docker-compose command
 - Kitematic, the Docker GUI
-the Docker QuickStart shell preconfigured for a - Docker command-line environment
+the Docker QuickStart shell pre-configured for a - Docker command-line environment
 - Oracle VM VirtualBox

 **Prerequisites**